 Early Childhood Special Education, Master of Arts

 The Masters of Arts program in Early Childhood and Early Childhood Special Education (EC/ECSE) is designed to prepare outstanding early childhood educators to meet the unique educational needs of children from birth to age 8.
-This fully online blended program is designed to develop a range of specialized skills for individuals who work in classrooms and community-based settings with children who are at-risk and their families.
+This program is designed to develop a range of specialized skills for individuals who work in classrooms and community-based settings with children who are at-risk and their families.
 At the end of the program, candidates may earn either a Master’s degree or a non-degree licensure in ECSE or both ECSE and EC.

 Our program prepares leaders in early childhood with a strong focus on promoting families as partners, collaborative and cross-disciplinary service approaches, recommended intervention practices that are based on research evidence, and appropriate practices for work with children and their families across a range of abilities and cultural experiences.
 The program also includes extensive field based experiences with children in three age-groups- birth to 2 years, 3- 5 years, and 5-8 years.

 The program supports 6 sets of Early Childhood standards as well as Early Childhood Special Education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
 Sample courses include: Typical/Atypical Early Child Development; Curriculum and Instruction in Early Childhood; Applied Assessments in Early Childhood Research and Policy in ECSE; and Practicum Experience.